IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model--Publishing-and-Lifecycle.md

 ## Course Lifecycle

 Courses should follow the following lifecycle.
 When courses are PUBLISHED, students can join them.
-Courses can only be deleted after being archived, which can be used to implement a time period that is required to pass before transitioning from ARCHIVED to beion deleted.
+Courses can only be deleted after being archived, which can be used to implement a time period that is required to pass before transitioning from ARCHIVED to being deleted.

 UNPUBLISHED courses can also be deleted without consequences.